 2. The Nostalgia Factor

 Marvel finally seems to have recognized this.
 They've pitched the "ResurrXion" in order to appeal to fans' nostalgia — titles like X-Men: Blue and X-Men: Gold are deliberately reminiscent of the '90s comics, while Generation X is titled after a much-loved '90s book.
 Even the original teaser artwork was all about nostalgia, and every costume design harks back to a classic look.
-It's a good call, Marvel; remind the X-Men fans just what it was they loved about the X-Men — and hopefully bring that back!
+It's a canny move by Marvel: remind the X-Men fans just what it was they loved about the X-Men — and hopefully bring that back!

 3. Great Solo Books